-The aim of the prioritisation meeting is to formulate a final recommendation to the board of KWF for granting funding to the selected project proposals from both tracks.
+The aim of the prioritization meeting is to formulate a final recommendation to the board of KWF for granting funding to the selected project proposals from both tracks.
 The guiding principle for the recommendation will be the impact the project is expected to have.
-Funding partners of KWF may choose project proposals eligible for funding to fund on behalf of the funding partner.
+During this meeting funding partners of KWF choose project proposals eligible for funding to fund on behalf of the funding partner.

-Participants of the prioritisation meeting are the chair(s) and vice-chair(s) of the respective review subcommittees, PACO members, the chairman of the KWF board of advisors and the delegated persons of the funding partners.
+Participants of the prioritization meeting are the chair(s) and vice-chair(s) of the respective review subcommittees, PACO members, the chairman of the KWF board of advisors and the delegated persons of the funding partners.
 On behalf of KWF the secretaries of the review subcommittees and the manager Research will attend.

-The input for the prioritisation meeting will be the recommendation and rating of the board review meeting, including a summary and arguments from different perspectives.
-Furthermore, KWF input at policy level is to be taken into consideration.
+The input for the prioritization meeting will be the recommendation and rating of the board review meeting, including a summary and arguments from different perspectives.
+Furthermore, KWF input will also be taken into consideration.

-The final recommendation of the project proposals will be based on the comparison of all project proposals that are eligible for funding, taking into account that A-rated project proposals will be given precedence over those with a B-rating.
-The board of directors of KWF make the final decision which projects are to be funded.
+The final recommendation of the project proposals will be based on the comparison of all project proposals that are eligible for funding.
+Subsequently the board of directors of KWF make the final decision which projects are to be funded.

-This decision, including the substantiated final recommendation and the comments of the external reviewers and the PACO, will be communicated to the project leader.
+This decision, including the substantiated final recommendation and the comments of the external reviewers and the PACO, will be communicated to the project leader by means of a decision letter.

-7. Decision
+17. Decision